Julie O'Connor

 Below is the list of Strategic Marine Vendors which were included in the Option Deed purportedly drawn up by Allen & Gledhill

-The one vendor missing from the above list is the 20% shareholder Geraldton Investment Limited (GIL).
-Allegations would later come to light that someone had affixed the signature of the authorised representative of 'struck off" GIL onto four Strategic Marine documents, including the shareholder agreement, after delivery to the offices of the EMAS Group.
+The one vendor missing from the above list is shareholder GIL.
+The authorised representative of GIL later alleged that his signature had been forged on onto four Strategic Marine documents, including the shareholder agreement, after delivery to the offices of the EZRA Holdings Group.